Hidden-Histories/Public-Resources/administration/SetupArtistPorpoise.md

 ![SetupArtistPorpoise4](/administration/images/SetupArtistPorpoise4.PNG)

 .
-## Check the Web Access
+## Check the web access
-Your new porPOIse service should be visible on the web right now.
-In a web browser, enter the url.
+The artist's new porPOIse service should be accessible on the web now via a login page.
+In a web browser, enter the following url, replacing "TamikoThiel" with the artist's name:

 https://hiddenhistoriesjtown.org/artists/TamikoThiel/php/web/dashboard/